Recent Support: Frederick Rivard ($5.00). Thank You!

 The trail gets its name from the rich history of this area during the prohibition era.
 Prohibition in Nova Scotia was enacted from 1921-1930 during which Nova Scotian bootleggers aka “Rum Runners” were a big supplier of the illegal market.
 With its rich history of high-seas piracy, Nova Scotia wasn’t just ideal geographically.
 It had plenty of experienced smugglers who knew how to navigate the many sheltered, secluded bays and coves.
 The coastlines with their close proximity to the railroad made it an ideal route for Rum Running.

 When calculating bicycle trip times for these trails, I find that it’s safe to assume an average moving pace of 10-15km/h.
 I always allow plenty of extra time to take breaks and enjoy the sights along the way.
 I stop to take lots of photos and videos for this site, so I take the estimated moving time and almost double it to estimate my total trip time.
 Many of the longer routes along this trail require you to take 2 cars if you don’t want to double back.
 Park one at the start and one at your final destination, or have someone pick you (and your bike) up.
 To my knowledge, there are no shuttle services to this end.
+Depending on the time of day, the sun can be directly in your face for long stretches so don’t forget to bring sunglasses.

 The first section of the trail starts in Halifax.
 The Chain Of Lakes Trail is the longest paved trail in Halifax and is a popular active transportation trail.
 It is well used and can be downright busy at times.
 As the name suggests, it follows a chain of small lakes as it connects busy urban areas (Joseph Howe Drive – Bayers Lake & Lakeside Business & Industrial Parks.
 A bicycle bell is a must for this trail and should be used for all of these trails.